-Our Department has recently been welcomed as a new member of the American Association of Colleges of Teacher Education (AACTE); our membership will provide a plethora of information on college teaching, educational policy, and educational research, all important resources for our students and faculty.
+The Department of Education and Counseling is a member of the American Association of Colleges of Teacher Education (AACTE); our membership provides a plethora of information on college teaching, educational policy, and educational research, all important resources for our students and faculty.

 We encourage you to view our current departmental news and events, learn more about our programs, and meet our faculty.
 Also, for more information, please view the College of Liberal Arts and Sciences and Graduate Studies web sites.